 |

-In the New Testament, the responsibility for the death of Yeshua of Nazareth is placed at the feet of two human groups.
+In the New Testament, the responsibility for the death of Yeshua of Nazareth is placed at the feet of Three Entities.
 One is the leaders of the religious establishment in Jerusalem.
-The other is the Roman Empire and its local representatives: Pontius Pilate and Herod.
-There is also a non-human agent who ultimately orchestrated ending Yeshua's life.
+A second is the Roman Empire and its local representatives: Pontius Pilate and Herod.
+The third agent who ultimately orchestrated ending Yeshua's life is God Himself.

 [Top]